ilg-physics-ucsb/remoteLabs/README.md

 ```
 ipconfig \all
 ```
 And look for somthing labeled "gateway" that should be the IP address of your router.
-Type that set of numbers into yoru browser's address bar.
+Type that set of numbers into your browser's address bar.

-Finally if that doesn't work, google your make and model of your router.
+Finally, if that doesn't work, google the make and model of your router.

-You will typically need a username and password.
-Most routers have a default that you can google or is often time written on the bottom of the router.
+To access your router's information typically requires a username and password.
+Most routers have a default that is written on the bottom of the router or available via google.
 If you haven't changed anything then that should be the log in information.

-You will have to look around your routers website to find a list of connected devices.
-One of them should be names "raspberrypi" and it should have the IP address listed.
+You will have to look around your router's website to find a list of connected devices and their IP addresses.
+One of them should be named "raspberrypi".
 Again it should look like 192.168.1.61 or something similar.
-You want the IPV4 address not the IPV6.
+(Note: you want the IPV4 address not the IPV6.)

 #### Getting into the Pi